 Regardless of your current skills, improvement is always possible.
 There are many ways to strengthen your leadership skills.
-The most effective way to take your skills to the next level is practice.
+The most effective way to take your skills to the next level is through practice.

 There are opportunities each day to gain more experience, even outside of work.
 Plan a weekend trip for the family.
 Hold a family meeting.
 Organize and host a party.

 Take advantage of every leadership opportunity to hone your skills:

 1. Develop a vision and share it with your team.
 Take the necessary time to determine the goal and the path to that goal.
 Goals are most effective when they have a deadline and a clear sign of achievement.

 - Lay out the path you intend to follow to complete the objective.
 Include everyone in the strategy session.
 Listen to the feedback you receive.